yelobat/linearlib/README.md

 designed to be used alongside OpenGL.

 ## How to use
-Simply copy and paste the files into their src (or your equivalent) and include (or your equivalent) folders and add them to compilation, that is all.
-Additional functionality that is added in the future may require that you call an initialisation function in order to prepare data to be accessed, otherwise this is not the case.
+Simply copy the single header file into your project.
+Inside one of the file where this file is included,
+write: `#define LINEARLIB_IMPLEMENTATION` which will include the C code which implements the functions